 One strategy to increase the rate of kanji acquisition for non-native speakers to is to use mnemonic strategies.
-The tactic of creating audio or visual means by which the student can better grasp the meaning of a kanji is a popular way to help them not only learn its shape but also its meaning.
-The use of mnemonics among second language learners varies wildly.
-Both ends of the spectrum of use exist, from constant use to flat out refusal (Rose).
-Some students believe that it is an invaluable tactic to learning while others believe it is too silly to be considered a viable means of study.
-Others theorize it could actually hinder the acquisition of the reading or meaning of the kanji, depending on how the mnemonic device is derived.
-Overall, mnemonic devices can be of some use early on in one’s language studies.
+The tactic of creating audio or visual means by which the student can better grasp the meaning of kanji is a popular way to help them not only learn its shape but also its meaning.
+The use of mnemonics among second language learners varies significantly.
+Use of mnemonics ranges from a constantly used tactic to refusal to do so (Rose).
+Some students believe it is an invaluable tactic to learning while others believe it is too childish to be considered a viable means of study.
+Others theorize it has the potential to actually hinder the acquisition of the reading or meaning of the kanji, depending on how the mnemonic device is derived.
+It has been found that mnemonic devices can be of some use early on in one’s language studies.
 However, it is a tactic that has its limitations and one that should not be overly relied upon (Rose).

-Another common strategy to learn kanji is to use visual stimuli to form pictorial relations that the student can understand.
+Another common strategy to learn kanji, in particular a subset of mnemonic strategies, is to use visual stimuli to form pictorial relations that the student can understand.
 The strategy involves breaking down the kanji into parts, usually radicals, and from their meaning or shape forming a story that somehow relates to the overall meaning of the kanji.
 Many studies have been done on its effectiveness.
 One study undertaken by Norman Lin, Shoji Kajita, and Kenji Mase at Nagoya University investigated it through the use of a tabletop computer system.
 In the study, participants were required to combine valid kanji components into valid kanji compounds.
 The kanji components were written on cards that the participants had to rearrange.
 Then they had to form a mnemonic device to memorize them in the form of a story (Lin 28).
 The results of the system suggested that the more creative the participants were with their stories the better they were able to memorize the kanji (Lin 41).
-From these results it can be concluded that letting the learner to adapt the system to themselves and be creative about how they choose to learn in regards to kanji analyzation increases their learning ability.
+The results of this study seem to suggest that letting the learner adapt the system to themselves and be creative about how they choose to learn in regards to kanji analyzation increases their learning ability.